Making of a Scientist

 Q1.
 What ingredients did Richard possess that are essential to become a great scientist?
 What qualities are essential to become successful in any sphere or career?

-Q2.
-What role Richard Ebright’s mother had played in his development and growth as a great scientist?
+Q3.
+"Mothher is the child's first school."
+What role had Richard Ebright’s mother played in his development and growth as a great scientist?

 Ans.
 A mother is the first school for a child.
 Similarly, Richard Ebright’s mother played the role of an important teacher in his life and helped him emerge a great scientist.
 His mother encouraged his interest in learning and took him on trips.
 She also bought him telescopes, microscopes, cameras, rocks and all the materials required for his experiments and research.
 She would bring home friends for him.
 If he didn’t have things to do, his mother found work for him.
 They both used to discuss important topics on the dining table.
 Most importantly she brought him the book ‘The Travels of Monarch X’ which gave the right direction to his scientific curiosity and inquisitive temper.
 This way mother played a pivotal role in the Ebright’s development as a scientist.